mrzeszewski/web-mapping-workshop/README.md

 ## II.
 Basics - creating a map

 1. Crash course in web mapping - a simple map using Mapbox Studio
-2. Learn about the Mapbox mapping ecosystem
+2. Introduction to Mapbox mapping ecosystem
-3. Uploading external data and creating tilesets
+3. External data and tilesets
-4.
+4. Using tilesets to create map layers
+5. Using Dataset Editor to create data
+6. Publishing map draft

 ## III.
 More advanced functions - publishing, interactivity

+1. Introduction to Mapbox GL JS library
+2. A simple website with an interactive map
+3. Publishing website through GitHub Pages
+4. Popups!
+5. How to learn from examples and tutorials

 ## IV.
+Make your own map!

-Sample datasets
+## V. Sample datasets

 1. [Polish voivodships with sample data](data/poland_voivodships.geojson)
 _Administrative boundaries with sample attribute data._